+2.1 Internal

-- 2.1 Internal - 2.1.1 This report provides the mechanism for consultation and communication with the Audit Committee regarding the City of Salisbury's Annual Financial Statements for the year ending 30 June 2021.
+2.1.1 This report provides the mechanism for consultation and communication with Council regarding the City of Salisbury's Annual Financial Statements (AFS) for the year ending 30 June 2021.
+This report has been reviewed by the City of Salisbury's Audit Committee at the meeting held 12 October 2021 and there was no feedback from the Committee that necessitated changes to the 2021 AFS.